onymea55/1010/README.md

 Demo
 ------------
 Below is a gif demo of a 1010! game played by our trained network.
+The number in the bottom-right corner indicates the score according to the original game's rules.
 ![1010 Demo](demo_1.gif)

 Installation